CesarJZO/C/readme.md

 int main()         // Define a function named main
 {                  // Statements are enclosed in braces
-    printf("hello, world"); /* main calls library function printf to print this sequence of characters;
+    printf("hello, world\n"); /* main calls library function printf
+                                 to print this sequence of characters;
-                               \n represents the new line character
+                                 \n represents the new line character */ }
-                            */
-}
 ```